-Three Dimension Model A method for identifying structural issues in years community, effectively building relationships, planning to solve those issues, and taking actionships.
+Three Dimension Model Connecting the Sots A method for identifying structural issues in y community, effectively building relationships, planning to solve those issues, and taking activations and taking activations.
 A method for identifying structural issues in your planning to solve those issues, and taking action.
 1. Build Relationships A. This work should involve accompaniment or working with the community.
 Build relationships with the community so you're working with them and not just doing things for them.